Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Arkansas State has played eight games, with three wins against the spread.

-- Arkansas State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Arkansas State's games this year have hit the over on three of seven set point totals (42.9%).

-- The Red Wolves rack up three more points per game (27.5) than the Mountaineers give up (24.5).
+- The Red Wolves average three more points per game (27.5) than the Mountaineers surrender (24.5).

-- Arkansas State is 3-1 against the spread and 1-4 overall when the team puts up more than 24.5 points.
+- Arkansas State is 3-1 against the spread and 1-4 overall in games when it puts up more than 24.5 points.

 - The Red Wolves have turned the ball over 15 times this season, two more turnovers than the Mountaineers have forced (13).